Germline Pharmacogenetics - PGx

 Guiding Drug and Dose Selection

-Type A ADRs
+Type A Adverse Drug Reactions

 Drugs are administered in either active or inactive forms.
-Type A ADRs occur in response to the dose of a drug, and when the active drug accumulates instead of being eliminated as expected.
+Type A ADRs occur in response to the dose of a drug and when the active drug accumulates instead of being eliminated as expected.
 The target dose of a drug can be adjusted to compensate for differences in active drug accumulation and elimination, thereby minimizing or preventing type A ADRs.

 Two mechanisms can reduce the amount of an available active drug: (1) transport of a drug away from the site of action, or (2) metabolism.
-Drug metabolism is frequently accomplished through drug-metabolizing enzymes (eg, CYP2C9, DPYD, TPMT, and UGT1A1).
+Drug metabolism is frequently accomplished through drug-metabolizing enzymes (e.g., CYP2C9, DPD, TPMT, and UGT1A1).
 The reactions mediated by the drug-metabolizing enzymes can convert an active drug into an inactive form.
 Metabolic reactions can also transform an inactive drug into an active drug or can change an active drug into another active drug.

 The associations between the effect of a gene variant on the activity of a specific drug, the target therapeutic dose of that drug, and the likelihood of an ADR are applied in pharmacogenetic testing to personalize drug therapy.